scylladb/sphinx-scylladb-theme/docs/source/configuration/multiversion.rst

 The toolchain adds by default the extension `sphinx-multiversion <https://github.com/dgarcia360/sphinx-multiversion>`_ for building self-hosted versioned documentation.

-On this page, you’ll learn:
+On this page, you will learn:

 - How to list new versions.
 - How to define a stable url.